 If your employees have a goal that they’re working to achieve, they’ll likely feel more motivated on a regular basis, too.
 This is especially true if that goal has a clear deadline attached to it.

 Not confident in your ability to use OKRs when setting goals with your team?
-Weekdone can help.
-It’s an effective employee management software that helps you streamline the goal-setting process, connect with your team, and generate comprehensive reports to stay on top of your OKR progress.
+Weekdone goal-setting solution can help you with your goal setting in teams.
+It’s an effective goal management software that helps you streamline the goal-setting process, connect with your team, and generate comprehensive reports to stay on top of your OKR progress.